 Magnetic Switch

-The magnetic switch kicks in when there is a power outage.
-It turns off the saw to stop the blade jumping back into life when the power comes on.
+The magnetic switch kicks in when there is a power outage or the saw is unplugged.
+It automatically switches the saw off to prevent the blade from spinning unexpectedly when the power supply is restored.

 Push Stick

-Push sticks are one of the simplest and most effective ways of staying safe.
-They keep your fingers at a distance from the blade and still allow you to control the direction of the material.
+Push sticks are one of the simplest and most effective ways of keeping you safe when using a table saw.
+They allow you to keep your fingers at a distance when moving the material you are cutting, so you don’t need to come into close proximity to the blade.

 How to Use a Table Saw

-Once you have inserted the correct blade, donned goggles, and double-checked all your safety features are in place, you are ready to start cutting with a table saw.
-For this step by step guide, we’ll assume you are making rip-cuts.
+Once you have inserted the correct blade, put your protective goggles on, and double-checked all your safety features, you are ready to start cutting with a table saw.
+In this guide, we will look at how to make rip-cuts.

 1. Set the Blade Height

-Make sure the blade rises no more than a quarter-inch above the thickness of the material.
-You do this by loosening the arbor nut with the arbor nut wrench that came with the saw.
+Make sure the blade rises no more than a quarter-inch above the top of the material.
+You can do this by loosening the arbor nut with the arbor nut wrench that is included with the saw.

 2. Position the Rip Fence

-Unlock the locking lever of the fence and slide it into the position that you want.
-Use the ruler on the saw and a tape measure to get the exact measurement between the fence and the closest edge of the saw blade.
+Unlock the locking lever of the fence and slide it into the position you want.
+Use the saw’s ruler and a tape measure to achieve the precise distance between the fence and the nearest edge of the saw blade.

 3. Plug-In and Switch On